RajeevHejib/CV/README.md

 [SofAR:](https://github.com/djtango/furniture-app)

 Worked in a team of four.
 This was our final project.
-It was built using Java, Javascript, Wikitude-mobile focused AR SDK, HTML, CSS.
+It was built using Android Studio, Java, Javascript, Wikitude-mobile focused AR SDK, HTML, CSS.

 #### Past experience